Aiuj/core-lib/docs/ENV_VARIABLES.md

 # Environment Variables Reference

-This file lists all environment variables for configuring LLM clients, embeddings, and logging.
+This file lists all environment variables for configuring LLM clients, embeddings, rerankers, and logging.

 ## Embeddings Configuration